vincentarelbundock/marginaleffects/README.md

 ## What?

-The `marginaleffects` package allows `R` users to compute and plot four principal quantities of interest for [a very wide variety of models:](https://vincentarelbundock.github.io/marginaleffects/articles/supported_models.html)
+The `marginaleffects` package allows `R` users to compute and plot four principal quantities of interest for [60 different types of models:](https://vincentarelbundock.github.io/marginaleffects/articles/supported_models.html)

   - [*Marginal Effect*: